-The European Commission strongly supports Ukraine in the economic field, by providing macrofinancial assistance in the form of loans, budget support in the form of grants, technical assistance and indirect support through autonomous trade measures, to name just a few.
+The European Commission strongly supports Ukraine in the economic field, by providing macro-financial assistance in the form of loans, budget support and humanitarian assistance in the form of grants, technical assistance and indirect support through trade preferences granted in the framework of the Deep and Comprehensive Free Trade Agreement which entered into force on 1 January 2016, to name just a few.
 In addition, Ukraine benefits from loans from the European Investment Bank and the European Atomic Energy Community.

-This new macrofinancial assistance programme comes on top of the two previous MFA operations for Ukraine, under which a total of EUR 1.61 billion was disbursed in 2014 and early 2015.
-A first Macro-Financial Assistance MFA package of EUR 610 million in loans, based on decisions from 2002 (EUR 110 million) and 2010 (EUR 500 million), was provided to Ukraine to help support economic reforms in the country and address persistent external financing difficulties.
+In 2014 and early 2015, a total of EUR 1.61 billion worth of loans was disbursed by the EU to Ukraine under two successive Macro-Financial Assistance (MFA) operations.
+A first MFA package of EUR 610 million, based on decisions from 2002 (EUR 110 million) and 2010 (EUR 500 million), was provided to Ukraine to help support economic reforms in the country and address persistent external financing difficulties.
 The first tranche of EUR 100 million was disbursed in May 2014, followed by a second disbursement of EUR 260 million in November 2014 and a last disbursement of EUR 250 million in April 2015.

 In light of political developments in early 2014 and of the acute balance-of-payments crisis experienced by Ukraine, the Commission proposed on 19 March 2014 a second MFA operation of up to EUR 1 billion.
-This proposal was accompanied by a detailed evaluation of the economic issues in Ukraine and the related MFA objectives.
+This proposal was accompanied by a detailed evaluation of the economic challenges facing Ukraine and of the objectives pursued through the MFA operation.
 It was endorsed through a decision adopted by the Council on 14 April 2014.
 The two tranches of EUR 500 million each were disbursed in June and December 2014.

 The EU and Ukraine hold regular macroeconomic dialogues in the framework of the Subcommittee on Economic, Financial and Statistical Issues that they jointly set up in 1998.
-Meetings of the Subcommittee provide both partners with an opportunity to exchange views in a frank and open manner on their respective economic situations and outlooks, and on the major structural challenges that they face.
+Meetings of the Subcommittee provide both partners with an opportunity to exchange views on their respective economic situations and outlooks, and on the major structural challenges that they face.